pikulet/intellex/README.txt

 on our system's precision.

 The final order of documents we return is:
-1. POSITIVE LIST
-2. DOCUMENTS MATCHING PHRASAL SEARCH (WITHOUT BOOLEAN SEARCH)
+1. POSITIVE LIST** (The sample queries on the competition framework did not seem to have a positive list)
-3. BASELINE TF-IDF SEARCH
+2. BASELINE TF-IDF SEARCH
-4. WORDNET EXPANSION WITHOUT BOOLEAN SEARCH
+3. WORDNET EXPANSION WITHOUT BOOLEAN SEARCH
-5. if the wordnet expansion returns fewer than 2 terms (the term is rare), then we perform Rocchio expansion
+4. if the wordnet expansion returns fewer than 2 terms (the term is rare), then we perform Rocchio expansion

 Within each category, documents are ranked by their VSM scores.
 Documents are ranked in the highest category they fulfil.
 A more detailed explanation of our experimentation is in BONUS.docx.

-The remaining of this document describes the implementation of the complete system, which nevertheless makes available the functionality for dealing with Boolean operators and phrasal queries.
+The remaining of this document describes the implementation of the complete system, which was not used in our final model after extensive testing did not yield good results.

 ## Search system